tecking/wp-auto-update-tagui/README.md

 ### wp-auto-update.tag and error.tag

-Set the following constants if you have Telegram account.
+Set the following constant if you have Telegram account.

 -   TELEGRAM_ID